sachurao/FinSharp/README.txt

-A simple pricing and financial modeling library.
+A simple pricing and financial modeling library built using .NET 4.0.